-I am attracted to guttural, heart-wrenching physical assertion, and performance that is undeniably real.
-My artwork tends to be heavy, layered and full of conceptual nuance.
-I have a practice in my creative process of unveiling the emotional circumstances of a situation—engaging the tension of dystopian scenarios, exploring the aftermath of tragedy, investigating the lead-up to an outburst.
-To me, the context is so much more interesting than the plot.
-I am consistently drawn to the underside of the world we a llow ourselves to see.
-I have a need to dive into the darkness surrounding us, because I have found that it is within the shadows where true beauty appears—beauty that has no right or priv ilege, beauty that is weathered and worn, beauty that has memories and depth, and beauty that cannot apologize for itself.
+I am drawn to the unseen—the underside of the world we allow ourselves to perceive.
+I feel compelled to dive into the darkness surrounding us, because I have found that it is within the shadows that true beauty appears—beauty that has no right or privilege, beauty that is weathered and worn, beauty that is borne of memories and depth, beauty that will not, or cannot apologize for itself.

-I engage in interdisciplinary and multi-media performance, utilizing technology and scenic design to create environments that contextualize, surround, and engulf the performers and audience.
-I am classified as a multi-media performance artist; however, physical movement is my primary medium.
-I believe that dance is the art through which we can most closely tap into the human experience—the human body stands vulnerably on stage, and is asked to experience, interact, witness, express, and relate to its circumstance.
+I engage in interdisciplinary and multi-media performance and filmmaking, using technology and scenic design to create environments that contextualize, surround, and engulf the performers and audience.
+Yet, physical movement is my primary medium.
+I believe that dance is the art through which we can most closely tap into the human experience.
+The human body stands vulnerably on the stage, screen, or ground and is asked to experience, interact, witness, express, and relate to its circumstance.
 For this reason, I return again and again to embodied improvisation as a pillar in my creative process and performance work.
 I find that present, embodied exploration can serve art-making not only as a tool for sourcing material, but also as a mode of self discovery, pleasure, and relationship building between collaborators.

 Photography by Mae Koo